thisisnadya/thisisnadya/README.md

    <br/>
     I speak Indonesia, English, and basic Spanish :)
    <br/>
-   👀 I’m interested in web development and cyber security
+   👀 I’m interested in data management, business intelligence, and data engineering & analysis
    <br/>
-  🌱 Currently get in depth with NextJs and Software Testing
+  🌱 Currently get in depth with provide reports for Data Analysis
   <br/>
   :tv: Movie and series addict.
 Psst, find me on <a href="https://letterboxd.com/skyvader/">letterboxd</a>